Piero24/TSP_Optimization/.github/temp_README.md

     To use the actual algorithms, a CPLEX license is required.
 If you have a license, you can download the software from IBM's official website.
 An installation guide for MacOS is available at the following link: <a href="https://shields.io/">Installazione CPLEX su MacOS »</a>.
 Currently, there is no installation guide available for Windows or Linux.
 </p>

-NOTE: You also need to install `cmake` to compile the code.
+NOTE: You also need to install `cmake` and `gnuplot` to compile the code.

 <p align="right"><a href="#top">⇧</a></p>